 Washington University Medical Center offers an ideal environment for clinical training.
 The School of Medicine is consistently ranked among the top medical schools in the United States, and the Medical Center is an acknowledged leader in critical care services.
 The Medical Center also is the region’s largest health care provider and its referral base extends into several neighboring states.
 As a result, critical care fellows are exposed to a large and diverse patient population, including a substantial number of very complicated cases.

 Fellows benefit from the expertise of outstanding critical care faculty, and they perform their medical duties in facilities that are among the most advanced in the country.
-There are 184 critical care beds, and the critical care units are equipped with leading-edge technology and are designed to accommodate innovative treatment approaches.
+There are 183 critical care beds, and the critical care units are equipped with leading-edge technology and are designed to accommodate innovative treatment approaches.
 Washington University is known for its highly collaborative and interdisciplinary approach to patient care.
 This atmosphere enriches the training experience by exposing fellows to the many facets of medicine.
+Washington University also hosts C-STARS (Centers for the Sustainment of Trauma and Readiness Skills) faculty and nurses who work closely with our fellows across multiple critical care specialties.

 Clinical Fellow Training Opportunities

-Cardiothoracic Intensive Care Unit: Fellows assist in the management of the complex pathophysiology associated with cases in these units which house 30 beds, which serve all cardiac and thoracic surgical patients at Barnes-Jewish Hospital.
+- Cardiothoracic Intensive Care Units: Fellows assist in the management of the complex pathophysiology associated with cases in these units which house 36 beds, which serve all cardiac and thoracic surgical patients at Barnes-Jewish Hospital.
 In addition to a large general cardiac and thoracic caseload, Washington University has the world’s largest lung transplantation program and an active cardiac transplantation program.
-Fellows will receive exposure to extracorporeal oxygenation (ECMO) systems, left ventricular assist devices (LVADs) and intra-arterial balloon pumps.
+Fellows will receive exposure to extracorporeal oxygenation (ECMO) systems, left ventricular assist devices (LVADs) and intra-arterial balloon pumps, in addition to other mechanical support devices.

-Neurology and Neurosurgery Intensive Care Unit: This 44-bed unit serves more than 1,000 patients a year.
+- Neurology and Neurosurgery Intensive Care Unit: This 29-bed unit serves more than 1,000 patients a year.
 Fellows learn to manage a wide variety of primary brain and spinal cord insults.

-Medical Intensive Care Unit: There are 2 medical intensive care units, with 34 ICU beds, that are the primary intensive care units for critically ill patients from all medical subspecialties except cardiology.
+- Medical Intensive Care Units: There are 2 medical intensive care units, with 34 ICU beds, that are the primary intensive care units for critically ill patients from all medical subspecialties.
 Fellows are directly involved in the management of all patients and have ample opportunity to learn diagnostic procedures and therapeutic interventions.

 Clinical Training Educational Objectives